badjasje/ao_community/wp-content/plugins/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.13.0 =
+* Added: Approval functionality for topics
+* Added: Spoiler functionality
+* Added: Option to define days of activity to show
+* Added: Option to define receivers of administrative notifications
+* Fixed: Display issues in the administration-area of Asgaros Forum when notices of WordPress or other plugins are shown
+* Fixed: Broken forum if settings could not get loaded from database
+* Fixed: Height of editor to small in certain configurations
+* Fixed: It is not longer possible to quote posts from other topics
+* Fixed: It is not longer possible to quote posts from inaccessible topics
+* Fixed: It is not longer possible for guests to post when topics are inaccessible for guests
+* Fixed: Search-engines cannot longer index inaccessible areas
+* Fixed: Dont leak content via meta-tags in inaccessible areas
+* Fixed: Performance issues in forums which consist of many topics
+* Fixed: PHP-error in notifications-processing when a receiver-mail does not belong to a WordPress-user
+* Fixed: Wrong stylings when using custom colors
+* Fixed: Display issues with some themes
+* Changed: Show all editor-buttons when the minimalistic editor is not used
+* Changed: Dont notify users about a new post or topic when they already receive a mail because they got mentioned
+* Minor design changes
+* Performance improvements and code optimizations
+* The required version of WordPress is 4.8
 = 1.12.1 =
 * Fixed: Ad code containing JavaScript could not be edited
 * Fixed: Allow activity-feed when using shortcode-parameters for categories